gaf3/cnc-forge/Output.md

 ## destination

-The `source` setting specifies where to pull code from the repo specified in the change block.

-If not specified, it'll take the `destination` as it's default.

-All the destination is the path where to put content.
+The `destination` is the path where to put content.
 It can be specified differently than the source like so:

 ```yaml